pfeiferd/genestrip/README.md

 ### Runnning the JUnit tests

 The Maven command `mvn -P prerelease install` runs all the JUnit tests for Genestrip and more.
 It will take time...

+Note that the test `org.metagene.genestrip.goals.refseq.ComprehensiveMatchTest` may fail: It compares analysis output with expected output, but the analysis output heavily depends on the (current, downloaded) version of the NCBI taxonomy and the downloaded RefSeq release.

 [^1]: Counter to common belief, Java can well be used for such high performance applications when using its programming facilities the right way.